bitshares/dev.bitshares.works/core/accounts/README.md

 ## BitShares Accounts
 In BitShares, you can create an account relatively easily by using the BitShares UI wallet.
-After you created the BitShares account, you would notice that BitShares has offered many options.
-Here, we collected topics for you to know as the first step.
+It's important to know that **only** you know your password, and no one can recover it.
+So, we recommend you to read through BitShares Accounts information.
+When you created BitShares account, you also create your account's public keys and private keys.
+There are three types of keys in your wallet.
+Please read a [Permissions](https://github.com/bitshares/dev.bitshares.works/blob/master/core/accounts/accounts/permissions.md#permissions) section to get more information.

 ### [Account](/core/accounts#account-1)
 - [Memberships and Groups](/core/accounts#memberships-and-groups)